 What we don't do

-FastMail does not sell domains.
+Fastmail does not sell domains.
 You'll need to purchase a domain from a domain registrar.
 A registrar is a company that manages the purchase and ownership of internet domain names.
-If you're looking for a registrar, we recommend Gandi.
+If you're looking for a registrar, we recommend iwantmyname.

 You can publish any directory in your file storage area as a website, or have it display any uploaded photos as a photo gallery, or set up redirects to other sites.
 We don't do any dynamic sites that require server side scripting (e.g. PHP, ASP.Net, etc.) or databases.

-There's a number of reasons to host DNS for your domains at FastMail and also to point your MX records directly to our servers:
+There's a number of reasons to host DNS for your domains at Fastmail and to point your MX records directly to our servers: